dominik-pichler/Review_me_if_you_can/README.md

 Through this procedure described above, the KG is continuously fed with the newest data available and therefore constantly evolving.
 The resulting KG then contains the following set of nodes and edges, per row in the original ABT:
 ![KG_Architecture](drawings/KG_Architecture.svg)

 **Side Node:** During the initial creation, the edges to the *Qualitiy Indiction* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
 <br>

 ## Technologies used:
 Starting out, the *AWS Suite* (running *Python* and *PostgreSQL*) was chosen for data fetching, job scheduling and classic RDBS (using PostGRES as Single Source of Truth).
-Part of the decision for this technology suit was it's general purpose,it's time/application proven quality, high scalability and wide array of utilities.
+Part of the decision for this technology suit was it's general purpose,it's time proven quality, high scalability and wide array of utilities.
-In addition it provides a strong architectural backbone for all kind of ML-Application, being it classic, or graph based, allowing them to flourish in harmony and synergy.
+In addition, it provides a strong architectural backbone for all kind of ML-Application, being it classic, or graph based, allowing them to flourish in harmony and synergy.

 Furthermore *Neo4j* was then chose as a database for storing the built Knowledge Graph(s), while other database have been investigated, some being: